University Center Frequently Asked Questions

 In addition to providing a local presence for multiple institutions and baccalaureate programs that are not currently accessible to area residents, the University Center will provide efficient use of financial and human resources through shared classrooms, meeting space, and offices provided at the Elizabethtown campus of ECTC.
 Partner institutions will offer degree programs that align with workforce demand and the additional support of Transfer Advising will help ensure a seamless transition for students from associate to bachelor’s programs, which saves them time and money toward their degrees.

 The collaboration of postsecondary institutions will reduce costs for students who pursue high-demand baccalaureate programming.
 Depending on their living arrangements and program of study, students can save an average of $40,000-$65,000 through the duration of their four year education by completing bachelor’s degrees close to home.
 The development of transfer pathways can reduce the time it takes for students to complete degrees and helps prevent students from spending money on unnecessary courses.
 The University Center fundraising campaign includes enhancements to ECTC’s campus to improve the services offered to students.
-A renovation to the Student Center will address students’ most frequently identified suggestion for improvement: the need for permanent food service on campus and better facilities for them to gather with their peers.
-The second floor of the Student Center will house the Student Government Association office, a new cafeteria, space for collaboration and student engagement, and additional dining options.
+A renovation to the Student Center will address students’ most frequently identified suggestions for improvement: the need for permanent food service on campus and better facilities for them to gather with their peers.
+The Student Center will house the Student Government Association office, a new cafeteria, space for collaboration and student engagement, and additional dining options.
 We look forward to hosting student events in this space to enhance opportunities for a positive college experience.

 ECTC’s University Center is a college-wide concept that is bigger than any one building.
 The University Center offices will be located in the Student Center, and will include headquarters for partner institutions, classroom/event space, and a computer lab.
 Classrooms in the Regional Postsecondary Center will receive technology upgrades needed to effectively deliver University Center programs.
 These enhancements will allow students across ECTC’s service area to benefit from University Center programs regardless of their home campus.